Models of random subtrees of a graph: Random subtrees of a tree

 \end{rem}

 \NewSModel{Removal of uniform edge}{RUE} {This model is often called ``tree cutting'' in the literature; take a tree $T$ rooted at some node $r$, and remove successively a uniform edge chosen uniformly among the remaining edges of $T$.
 Denote by $T(k)$ the tree obtained from $T$ by the removal of $k$ edges, and $T_r(k)$ the connected component of the origin.
-The sequence $(T_r(k), 0 \leq k \leq |T|-1)$ coincides with the process $(T_r^{\star}(w), 0\leq w\leq 1)$: the connected components of $r$ by keeping the edges with weight $\geq w$, at its jump time.} \begin{rem} This model is discussed also in Section \ref{edgeremoval} and applied there in the case of a uniform spannning tree (which provides a second level of randomness). \end{rem} \begin{pro} For any $t$ subtree of $T$, any $w\in [0,1]$, denote by $B(t)$ the edges of $T\setminus t$ adjacent to $t$ (the boundary of $t$ in $T$).
+The sequence $(T_r(k), 0 \leq k \leq |T|-1)$ coincides with the process $(T_r^{\star}(w), 0\leq w\leq 1)$: the connected components of $r$ by keeping the edges with weight $\geq w$, at its jump time.} \begin{rem}Uniform edge evaporations of some classical families of trees (of non-embedded trees) have been thoroughly studied following an idea of Meir \& Moon \cite{Memo} in 1970.
+Many recent developments under the name of ``cut-tree'' have been published which aims at describing the tree structure of the fragmentation history (see e.g. Aldous \& Pitman \cite{MR1675063}, Janson \cite{SJ}, Addario-Berry et al. \cite{ABH}, Bertoin \& Miermont \cite{JBGM}, Broutin \& Wang \cite{Br-Wa} for recent developments). \end{rem}

+\begin{rem} This model is discussed also in Section \ref{edgeremoval} and applied there in the case of a uniform spanning tree (which provides a second level of randomness). \end{rem} \begin{pro} For any $t$ subtree of $T$, any $w\in [0,1]$, denote by $B(t)$ the edges of $T\setminus t$ adjacent to $t$ (the boundary of $t$ in $T$).

 and

 \end{pro} The same formula are valid for a graph instead. \begin{proof} The first formula is easy: the edges in $E(t)$ must be still here, and those of $B(t)$ must have disappeared.
 For the second formula: since $k$ edges have been suppressed, and by symmetry, they form a uniform subset of $E(T)$; the favourable cases are those for which this subset is $B(t)$ union a subset of size $k-B(t)$ of $E(T)\setminus (B(t)\cup E(t)$; these number of subsets are given by the numerator of the second formula. \end{proof}